5 min read

 What Anthropic Actually Did About It

 Anthropic didn't patch MCP.
 They didn't declare it dead.
-They didn't pretend context bloat was user error.
+They quietly shipped something called Skills.

 A Skill is deceptively simple: a folder containing a SKILL.md file with YAML frontmatter — name, description, metadata — followed by detailed instructions, optional reference docs, and optional executable scripts.